Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Suggestions for additional details or clarifications
 - Detection of potential conflicts or inconsistencies
 - Comparative analysis with successful similar products
+- Side-by-side view with document and AI suggestions

 ### Database Schema Generator